-- Such decreases in the fulfilment cash flows are allocated to the loss component of the liability for remaining coverage (see Note 2(n)(vi)(vi)(ii)). - The effect of any currency exchange differences on the CSM. - The amount recognised as insurance revenue because of the transfer of services in the period, determined by the allocation of the CSM remaining at the end of the reporting period (before any allocation) over the current and remaining coverage period (see Note 3(i)(d)).
+- The effect of any new contracts added to the group (see Note 2.2(I)(vi)(i)). - Interest accreted on the carrying amount of the CSM during the reporting period, measured at the discount rates at initial recognition. - The changes in fulfilment cash flows relating to future service, except to the extent that: - Such increases in the fulfilment cash flows exceed the carrying amount of the CSM, giving rise to a loss. - Or - Such decreases in the fulfilment cash flows are allocated to the loss component of the liability for remaining coverage (see Note 2.2(I)(vi)(vi)(ii)). - The effect of any currency exchange differences on the CSM. - The amount recognised as insurance revenue because of the transfer of services in the period, determined by the allocation of the CSM remaining at the end of the reporting period (before any allocation) over the current and remaining coverage period (see Note 3(d)).